Image

 Phase N/A

-• The study involves wearing a helmet and requires several visits.
+• The study involves multiple visits and tests.

 Study details